MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 The refrigerant then flows through EV1 and EV2 and continues to chiller and evaporator.
 In the chiller, the refrigerant absorbs heat from the coolant cycle.
 In the evaporator the refrigerant absorbs heat from the cabin air and continues its way back to the compressor.
+R1234yf is used to accurately represent phase-change and thermodynamic behavior.

  ## GT-SUITE